TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-2-AWS-02 Pricing.md

 OpEx (Operating expenses): The recurring costs

 Operating expenses,the expenses to run day-to-day business such as services like website hosting or domain registrations.

+Some examples of CAPEX are:  Machinery, plant, land, building, patents and more.

+Examples of OPEX are:  Wages, rent, insurance, maintenance and repair of machinery and more.